worldbank/blackmarblepy/README.md

 ## Contributing

 We welcome contributions to improve this documentation.
 If you find errors, have suggestions, or want to add new content, please follow our [contribution guidelines](CONTRIBUTING.md).
+Please see also [](CODE_OF_CONDUCT).

 ### Feedback and Issues

+This project welcomes contributions of any kind!
 If you have any feedback, encounter issues, or want to suggest improvements, please [open an issue](https://github.com/worldbank/blackmarblepy/issues).

-### Versioning

-This project follows the **YYYY.0M.MICRO** [CALVER](https://calver.org) scheme for versioning.
-If you have any questions or need more information about our versioning approach, feel free to ask.

 ### Contributors

-This project follows the [all-contributors](https://allcontributors.org) specification.
-Contributions of any kind are welcome!

 <a href="https://orcid.org/0000-0001-6530-3780">
 Gabriel Stefanini Vicente